Learn from the best

 UiO is the highest ranked institution of education and research in Norway - and one of the World's Top 100 universities, according to the Shanghai World Ranking.
 With five Nobel Prize winners, UiO has a strong track record of pioneering research and scientific discovery.

 The University of Oslo offers degree programmes within eight faculties: Theology, Law, Medicine, Humanities, Mathematics and Natural Sciences, Dentistry, Social Sciences, and Education.
-We offer more than 800 courses taught in English at all levels, and around 40 Master’s degree programmes taught entirely in English.
+We offer a wide range of courses taught in English at all levels, and around 50 Master’s degree programmes taught entirely in English, among them several Joint Degree Programmes.

 As a student at UiO you will learn from the best academic staff the country has to offer and be a part of a modern research-intensive university where opportunities are abundant.
 Expect fellow students who are highly motivated and engaged, and who will become part of your social and professional network for life.